 Can regenerative medicine cure hip arthritis?

 No. Cartilage that's already worn away doesn't grow back.
-What regenerative therapy can do is reduce pain, improve function, and slow further degeneration — often dramatically.
+What regenerative therapy can do is knock down pain, improve function, and slow further degeneration, and often pretty dramatically.

 How long does the benefit last?

-Many patients experience meaningful relief for 12–24 months from a single iPRF treatment.
-Maintenance injections can extend that.
+A lot of patients get meaningful relief for 12 to 24 months from a single iPRF treatment.
+Maintenance injections can stretch that out further.

 Is this an alternative to hip replacement surgery?

-For appropriate candidates — early to moderate arthritis, intact bone structure — yes.
+For the right candidates, meaning early to moderate arthritis with intact bone structure, yes.
 For end-stage bone-on-bone arthritis, surgery is usually the right answer.

 Does insurance cover regenerative hip treatment?

 Most insurance plans don't cover orthobiologic therapies.
-We're a private-pay clinic so the recommendation is based on what's likely to work, not on coverage rules.
+We're a private-pay clinic, so our recommendation is based on what's likely to work for you, not on what insurance will pay for.

 Take the Next Step

-If you've been told a hip replacement is in your future and you'd rather explore every option first, regenerative medicine may be the missing step.
-Learn about our regenerative joint and tendon care, or request a consultation with our Edmond, OK clinic to find out whether you're a candidate.
+If you've been told a hip replacement is in your future and you'd rather turn over every stone first, regenerative medicine may be the missing step.
+Learn about our regenerative joint and tendon care, or Request Consultation at our Edmond, OK clinic to find out whether you're a candidate.